Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 The node can get into a bad state if it has been partially rebuilt and then it is attempted to restart the rebuild on that same node.
 In order to prevent this from happening, it is not possible to start another worker node rebuild if there is an incomplete worker node rebuild workflow.
 Incomplete meaning it has stopped before successfully completing the full workflow.
-If there is an incomplete workflow and it is attempted to start another worker rebuild workflow, the first, incomplete worker rebuild workflow will continue and no workflow will be created.
+If there is an incomplete workflow and it is attempted to start another worker rebuild workflow, the first, incomplete worker rebuild workflow will continue and no new workflow will be created.

 In the case where it is necessary to start an entirely new worker rebuild workflow after a previous worker rebuild workflow failed, then the failed workflow must be deleted from Kubernetes.
 **Warning** that deleting a workflow will delete information about the state of that workflow and the steps that have been completed.